SYNOPSIS – The obedient death of Jesus is the paradigm for Christian service – The pattern disciples are summoned to emulate – Philippians 2:5-11.

-In his opening exhortation in the letter to the Philippians, the Apostle Paul calls for believers to conduct themselves properly while living in a hostile culture.
-They begin to do this by “standing fast in one spirit, with one soul, joining for the combat along with the faith of the glad-message, and not being affrighted in anything by the opposers” (Philippians 1:24-30).
-Note well, the stress on Christian unity for the sake of the Gospel.
+In his opening exhortation in thePhilippians, Paul called for believers to conduct themselves properly while living in a hostile culture.
+They ought to begin to do this by “standing fast in one spirit, with one soul, joining for the combat along with the faith of the glad-message, and not being affrighted in anything by the opposers.”
+Note the stress he placed on unity for the sake of the Gospel.

 (Philippians 1:8-11) – “For God is my witness, how I long for you all in the tender affections of Christ Jesus.
 And this, I pray—that your love may be yet more and more pre-eminent in personal knowledge and all perception, To the end, ye may be putting to the test the things that differ, in order that ye may be incorrupt and may give no occasion of stumbling unto the day of Christ, Filled with that fruit of righteousness which is through Jesus Christ unto the glory and praise of God.” – (The Emphasized Bible).

-To illustrate Christ’s example, Paul weaves in Old Testament language and imagery from the stories of Adam’s disobedience and the “Suffering Servant” from the book of Isaiah.
+To illustrate the example of Jesus, Paul employed Old Testament language and imagery from the stories of Adam and the “Suffering Servant” from the book of Isaiah.
 Unlike the former, Jesus did not attempt to seize “likeness” with God.
-Instead, like the latter, he submitted to an unjust death on the cross and, therefore, was highly exalted by Yahweh.
+Instead, like the latter, he submitted to an unjust death, therefore, he was highly exalted by Yahweh.

 (Genesis 3:5) – “For God knows that in the day you eat thereof your eyes will be opened and you will become LIKE GOD, knowing good and evil.”

 When confronted with a choice of whether to obey God, Adam chose disobedience and attempted to “seize” the likeness of God.
-Paul now contrasts the failure of Adam with the refusal of Jesus to grasp at God’s likeness.
+Here, Paul contrasts the failure of Adam with the refusal of Jesus to grasp at God’s likeness.

 “He poured himself out, taking the form of a slave, having come to be in the likeness of men.
 And having been found in fashion as man, he humbled himself becoming obedient unto death, even death on a cross.”

-(Isaiah 53:12) – “Therefore will I give him a portion in the great, and the strong shall he apportion as plunder, BECAUSE HE POURED OUT TO DEATH HIS OWN SOUL, and with transgressors let himself be numbered, Yea, he the sin of many bare, and for transgressors interposed.”
+- (Isaiah 53:12) – “Therefore will I give him a portion in the great, and the strong shall he apportion as plunder, BECAUSE HE POURED OUT TO DEATH HIS OWN SOUL, and with transgressors let himself be numbered, Yea, he the sin of many bare, and for transgressors interposed.”

-(Isaiah 53:7) – “Hard-pressed, yet HE HUMBLED HIMSELF, nor opened his mouth, as a lamb to the slaughter is led.”
+- (Isaiah 53:7) – “Hard-pressed, yet HE HUMBLED HIMSELF, nor opened his mouth, as a lamb to the slaughter is led.”

-(Isaiah 52:13) – “Behold, my Servant prospers, he rises and is lifted up and BECOMES VERY HIGH.”
+- (Isaiah 52:13) – “Behold, my Servant prospers, he rises and is lifted up and BECOMES VERY HIGH.”

-(Isaiah 45:23) – “By myself have I sworn, gone forth out of my mouth is righteousness as a decree and shall not turn back, THAT UNTO MYSELF SHALL BOW EVERY KNEE SHALL SWEAR EVERY TONGUE.”
+- (Isaiah 45:23) – “By myself have I sworn, gone forth out of my mouth is righteousness as a decree and shall not turn back, THAT UNTO MYSELF SHALL BOW EVERY KNEE SHALL SWEAR EVERY TONGUE.”

-(Philippians 2:6-11) – “Who, commencing in form of God, considered the being like God something not to be seized, but he emptied himself, taking the form of a slave, having come to be in the likeness of men.
+(Philippians 2:1-11) – “If, therefore, any encouragement in Christ, if any consolation of love, if any partnership of spirit, if any affections and mercies, fulfill my joy that you be thinking the same thing, Having the same love, of one mind, in unity thinking the same thing; Nothing according to self-interest, nothing according to empty glory; but with humility be regarding one another surpassing yourselves, Not each watching out for their own things, But even everyone for the things of others.
+Be thinking this among you, that even in Christ Jesus.
+Who, commencing in form of God, considered the being like God something not to be seized, but he emptied himself, taking the form of a slave, having come to be in the likeness of men.
 And having been found in fashion as man, He humbled himself becoming obedient unto death, even death on a cross.
-Therefore also God highly exalted him and granted him the name that is above every name, that in the name of Jesus every knee should bow of beings heavenly and earthly and under the earth, and every tongue should confess that Jesus Christ is Lord, To the glory of the Father, even God.”
+Therefore, also God highly exalted him and granted him the name that is above every name, that in the name of Jesus every knee should bow of beings heavenly and earthly and under the earth, and every tongue should confess that Jesus Christ is Lord, To the glory of the Father, even God.”

 Exaltation follows obedience and self-sacrifice; it does not precede them.
 This is what it means to be a disciple of Jesus.